 Toilet training is a process that varies from age to age and ability to ability.
-Children are typically toilet trained between the ages of 2 and 3 years old.
+Children are typically toilet trained between the ages of two-three years old.
 Therefore, most children entering IDEA's kindergarten program are able to toilet themselves with minimal supervision, including proper wiping.
-Parents can provide a change of clothing in case of an accident.
-The clothing will be kept in the child's backpack until needed.
-If a child soils his/herself during the school day, staff will call the child's parent/guardian to inform them of the incident.
-If the child has no change of clothes, staff will ask the parent/guardian to bring a change of clothes to the school.
+Legal guardians can provide a change of clothing in case of an accident, to be kept in the student's backpack.

+- 1. IDEA staff will call the child's legal guardian to inform them of the incident. - 2.
+If a change of clothes has been provided, the student will change themselves. - 3.
+If a change of clothes has not been provided, IDEA staff will ask the legal guardian to bring a change of clothes to the school.